The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering in the CDM model

 \subsection{Bridging the gap between galaxies and haloes}

-Once we have the maximum circular velocities for distinct haloes and subhaloes the implementation of the HAM prescription is simple.
-We start with a monotonic assignment.
-We count all haloes and subhaloes, which have maximum circular velocity $V_{\rm max}$ larger than $V_{\rm cut}$, and gradually decrease the value of $V_{\rm cut}$ until the number density of (sub)haloes is equal to that of BOSS galaxies at $z\approx 0.5$.
+To select a simulated halo sample representing BOSS-CMASS galaxies we apply the HAM technique.
+Once we have the maximum circular velocities for distinct haloes and subhaloes the implementation of the HAM prescription is simple: we start with a monotonic assignment.
+We count all haloes and subhaloes, which have maximum circular velocity $V_{\rm max}$ larger than the threshold $V_{\rm cut}$, and gradually decrease the value of $V_{\rm cut}$ until the number density of (sub)haloes is equal to that of BOSS galaxies at $z\approx 0.5$.